Get Help Today(877) 648-4288

-Given the past two decades of suffering at the hands of opioids, doctors are much more conscious about how many prescriptions they give out.
+Given the past two decades of the Opioid epidemic, laws are more restrictive, and pharmacies have increased surveillance.
+Subsequently, doctors are more conscious and cautious about how many prescriptions they prescribe.
 Managing a prescription to OxyContin is difficult, but important in managing pain.
 Keeping an open line of communication with your doctor or pharmacist is a key step in avoiding long term harm.

-A willingness to reach out to a medical professional not only reduces the number of dangerous situations but makes any possible confusion less intimidating.
-Following the prescription exactly is ideal when you’re prescribed opioids.
+A willingness to reach out to a medical professional not only reduces the number of dangerous consequences but makes any possible confusion less intimidating.
+Following the prescription exactly is ideal when you’re prescribed Opioids.
 Missing a dose happens from time to time with any prescription, but be sure to avoid doubling the dose the next time unless given explicit directions to do so by your doctor.
-The risk of overdose is still present with prescription opioids like OxyContin.
+The risk of overdose is still present with prescription Opioids like OxyContin.

 Take action & empower yourself

 OxyContin prescriptions can lead to a dangerous dependence if left unchecked.
-Confronting your own use disorder or a loved one’s is extremely difficult, but necessary.
-The consequences are deadly, but you don’t have to try and preempt them alone.
-Reach out to a qualified treatment provider and find help and information for your health.
+Confronting your own substance use disorder or a loved one’s is extremely difficult, but necessary.
+The consequences are potentially deadly, but you don’t have to try and manage them alone.
+Reach out to a treatment provider and find help and information for your health.